Civil society in international relations

 B.A., International Relations – European Studies, Riga Stradins University

-Diana Potjomkina is currently pursuing doctoral studies at the Vrije Universiteit Brussel.
-At UNU-CRIS, she is working on the project “The contribution of 'regional' multistakeholder mechanisms in improving global governance (GREMLIN: Global and REgional MuLtistakeholder INstitutions)” under supervision of Prof. Dr. Jamal Shahin (Vrije Universiteit Brussel, Institute for European Studies) and Prof. Dr. Jan Orbie (Ghent University).
+Diana Potjomkina is working as a PhD Fellow on the project “The contribution of 'regional' multistakeholder mechanisms in improving global governance (GREMLIN: Global and REgional MuLtistakeholder INstitutions)” under supervision of Prof. Dr. Jamal Shahin (University of Amsterdam; Vrije Universiteit Brussel, Institute for European Studies) and Prof. Dr. Jan Orbie (Ghent University).
 The GREMLIN project aims to analyze multistakeholderism in trade and internet governance, two areas where civil society engagement has become widespread both at regional and global level.
 Both cases will be examined through the same theoretical framework, to be established jointly in the first phase.

 Diana holds M.A. and B.A. degrees (both with distinction) in International Relations from Riga Stradins University in Riga, Latvia.
 Diana also spent 9 months in the Washington, DC metropolitan area as a Fulbright Visiting Student Researcher at the George Mason University.